mwittrien/BetterDiscordAddons/Plugins/EditChannels/README.md

 Adds two options on your channel context menu.

 - You can open a popout, where you can change the local name and color for the selected channel.
-- You can set the selected channel back to it's original state.
+- You can set the selected channel back to its original state.